 Missing deadlines creates a cascade of problems, especially when managing multiple companies across different states.
 Each missed filing means fees, potential business dissolution, and time-consuming reinstatement processes.

 Nearly all Massachusetts business entities must file an annual report with the Secretary of the Commonwealth, including all domestic and foreign corporations, LLCs, LPs, LLPs, and nonprofits.
-Sole proprietorships are the only entity exempt from filing.
+Sole proprietorships are typically the only entity exempt from filing.

 All covered entities must file annually, regardless of business size or income.